krgross/bma590-course-notes/docs/index.md

 ## 279 1893   C15      0
 ## 280 1894   C15      0
 ```
-Another useful function to keep in mind is the `str' function which tells you about the [str]ucture of an R object:
+Another useful function to keep in mind is the `str` function which tells you about the [str]ucture of an R object:

 ```r
 str(horse)